Stratford St Mary Primary School Local Offer

 In addition to interventions, Stratford St Mary Primary School offers focused teaching during Literacy and Numeracy outside of their usual classroom for children who are significantly below or above the other pupils in their class.

 Pupil Progress Meetings are held each term.
 This is a meeting where the class teacher meets with the Headteacher to discuss the progress of the pupils in their class.
-This shared discussion may highlight any potential problems in order for further support to be planned which will be discussed and implemented by the SENCO.
+This shared discussion may highlight any potential problems.
+Further support can then be planned which will be discussed and implemented by the SENCO.

 Occasionally a pupil may need more expert support from an outside agency such as;